TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

-The motor library controls our 4 Maxon DCX Motors using the LMD18200T motor control chip
+The motor library controls our 4 Maxon DCX Motors using the LMD18200T motor control chip.
+The library writes Pulse Width Modulation values to the motor controllers giving us movement.

 To use the Motor ibaray, import it into your main c++ file